wwivbbs/docs/wwivnet.md

 **NOTE:** When putting in a filename (option B), use all lowercase.
 There is an issue where dosemu and WWIV get disagreeable about filename case.
 If you don't follow this, you will be dealing with the "Gotchas" section below and doing hard links (you really want to avoid this if possible).
 After you finish adding a new sub and the automated request is generated, it will take some time for the request to make it to the host node and for it to auto-subscribe your node.
 Assuming your net tossing is working, the BBS will attempt to run network1 when you log out.
 Once it has generated the necessary files, it will be sent as part of the callout process listed above.
 If you have already gotten it working for normal user netmail, this should "just work."

 _**Gotchas**_

 **NOTE:** You should not need this section unless you ignored the warning about using lowercase filenames.

-Now for some gotchas... the main one is an issue with filename mismatches.
+The Main issue is with filename mismatches.
 Sub files are in two places; the dat files are in ${WWIV_DIR}/data and the message contents are in ${WWIV_DIR}/msgs.
 Because of how PPP and DOSemu work, there is a conflict with the msgs/*dat files.
 You will need to create links between the files.
 You can get ahead of the issue by doing in the following:

 1. cd ${WWIV_DIR}/msgs
 2. touch lower.lower filename (e.g, touch genchat.dat)